Collaboration

 trans4num is a four-year project funded under the Zero Pollution call as an EU-China international cooperation action on nature-based solutions (NBS) for nutrient management in agriculture.

-SoilTribes – Establishing, activating, and empowering glocal ecosystems to restore soil values, roles, and connectivity through science, technology, and creative expression.
+SoilTribes establishes and empowers glocal ecosystems to restore soil values, roles, and connectivity through science, technology, and creative expression.